 To this end, College Success focuses on supporting students enrolled in college-credit programs, with an emphasis on investing in postsecondary programs and initiatives that:

-- Improve and scale systemic reforms and supports to increase student success at postsecondary institutions.
+- Improve and scale systemic reforms and supports to increase the success of currently enrolled college students at postsecondary institutions.

-- Increase currently enrolled students' persistence toward a degree.
+- Increase postsecondary students' persistence toward a degree.